-- 2.4.39.
+- 2.4.40.
 Barrow is the main centre in the Borough providing modern pedestrianised shopping facilities, a mall, an indoor market hall and an open market, in addition to independent shops and traditional shopping streets.
-The market town of Dalton has a smaller local shopping centre. - 2.4.40.
+The market town of Dalton has a smaller local shopping centre. - 2.4.41.
 Whilst Barrow is a significant retail destination for areas outside the Borough, the Barrow Retail and Town Centre Uses Study shows that there has been an overall decrease of 6% in comparison expenditure in the Borough between 2006 and 2013.
 There has also been a shift in the focus of such sales from Barrow town centre to other retail locations, such as edge of centre retail parks.
 This could be contributing to the high proportion of vacant units on Barrow's main shopping streets (Dalton Road and Portland Walk), where the vacancy rate is 16% (2016).
+Also, car borne visitors to Barrow are tending to visit out of town developments meaning that people are not visiting the town centre.

+2.4.42.
+Key challenges:

-Also, car borne visitors to Barrow are tending to visit out of town developments, which means that people are not visiting the town centre. - 2.4.41.
-Arising from these issues are the following key challenges: - Facilitating identified need for additional retail floorspace in Barrow and Dalton, whilst ensuring that the Local Plan is flexible enough to deal with changing local requirements. - Addressing the proportion of vacant units in Barrow town centre, including the impact of out of town retail developments on the town centre. - Facilitating balanced growth that focuses on maintaining and strengthening the vitality and viability of the town centres. - Enhancing the range of shops and services appropriate to a historic market town in Dalton town centre.
+- Facilitating identified need for additional retail floorspace in Barrow and Dalton, whilst ensuring that the Local Plan is flexible enough to deal with changing local requirements. - Addressing the proportion of vacant units in Barrow town centre, including the impact of out of town retail developments on the town centre. - Facilitating balanced growth that focuses on maintaining and strengthening the vitality and viability of the town centres. - Enhancing the range of shops and services appropriate to a historic market town in Dalton town centre.